Custom pages

 Change Your Config Extension

-components into your Zudoku config, you will need to change your file extension from ts
+In order to embed jsx/tsx components into your Zudoku config, you will need to change your file

 Import Your Module

-Import the <MyCustomPage />
+Import the <MyCustomPage /> component that you created.

-option to the configuration.
-Each page you want to add to the site must be its own object.
+Add a custom-page item to the navigation configuration.
+Each page you want to add to the site

-key can be set to whatever you like.
-This will appear as part of the URL in the address bar of the browser.
+The path key can be set to whatever you like.
+This will appear as part of the URL in the address

-key references the name of the custom page component that you want to load.
+The element key references the name of the custom page component that you want to load.

-This configuration will allow Zudoku to load the contents of the <MyCustomPage />
+This configuration will allow Zudoku to load the contents of the <MyCustomPage /> component when a

 Troubleshooting